 Classic Wood Platform Bed

 Typically a classic platform bed does not have a headboard or footboard.
 It is a simple bed frame usually made with wood, medium-density fiberboard (MDF), or particleboard.
-The classic style is suitable for those living in a studio or a small apartment where space is limited.
+The classic style is suitable for those living in a studio apartment bedroom or a small multi-room apartment where space is still limited.

 Headboard and Footboard Platform Bed